 Paul now turns to the first person “we” referring to saved Jews.
 The law kept Jews in the prison of legalism during God’s dealings with Israel.
 The idea is that when Christ came, the object of faith changed from the idea of a coming Messiah to the person of Jesus.
 We came to understand who the Messiah was in His person and work.

 Paul uses the second person plural “you” in the preceding context until this verse.
 Now he switches to the first person plural through verse 25.
-At verse 26, he reverts to the second person “you.”
+In verse 26, he reverts to the second person, “you.”
 The whole argument of this section revolves around the first person plural “we.”
 Paul very carefully switched these pronouns for a purpose.
-The “we” are Jewish Christians in Galatia and “you” are Christian Gentile Galatians.
+The “we” are Jewish Christians in Galatia, and “you” are Christian Gentile Galatians.

 were kept under guard by the law,